KhokiBernier/khokibernier.github.io/_posts/2020-07-28-NYC-Latin-Population-Breakdown.markdown

 Tableau when I tried to load all boarders in.
 Color seperated by borough and white dot in neighborhood avg lat/long (only about 2.4 million out of 3.15 million rows made it into Tableau, so part of Queens and all of Staten Island is missing)
 <img src="/assets/img/some-coordinates.png">

-What I could do is take the number of rows Tableau can handle from our csv (2.4 million) and subtract that from the total amount that we have 3.15 million (3.15M - 2.4M = .715M).
+What I did was take the number of rows Tableau can handle from our csv (2.4 million) and subtract that from the total amount that we have 3.15 million (3.15M - 2.4M = .715M).
 So we need to get rid of about 25% of our coordinates.
-You could write a script to remove 1 out of every 4 coordinates.
+I then wrote a script to remove 1 out of every 4 coordinates.
 This difference in the visualization is not noticeable.

 Adjusting the script, and using modules to exclude every 4th coordinate:
 {% highlight ruby %}